Up and About: Things to do this weekend

 Art

+Reflective Surfaces: The Mall, March 10 at 4:30 pm.
+A multidisciplinary artistic showcase that features performance art work and visual art.

-Multiple Identities Art Exhibition: The Nook Cafe, March 4-19.
-The artists featured are the photographer, Migwa Ndigwa, metal sculptor Alex Wainaina and painter and woodcut artist Mbugua Kimani.
+Multiple Identities Art Exhibition: The Nook Cafe, until March 19.
+Featuring photographer Migwa Ndigwa, metal sculptor Alex Wainaina and painter and woodcut artist Mbugua Kimani.

-Pio Gama Pinto Exhibition: Nairobi Gallery, 5th March 5 - May 6.
+Pio Gama Pinto Exhibition: Nairobi Gallery, until May 6.
 The exhibition will perfectly complement the close lifelong friendship between Murumbi and Pinto.

-Recent Works by Jessica Atieno: Redhill Art Gallery, until March 5.
-Jessica Atieno explores the role of historic photographic archives in reconstituting current perspectives within ethnographic representations.

-2023 International Women’s Day Exhibition: Alliance Française, Nairobi, March 6-26.
-An exhibition of artworks by more than 30 women artists that are inspiring and thought-provoking.
+2023 International Women’s Day Exhibition: Alliance Française, Nairobi, until March 26.
+An exhibition by over 30 women artists that are inspiring and thought-provoking.

 Naomi Van Rampelberg Memorial Exhibition: One Off Contemporary Art Gallery, until March 19.
 Showcasing of her inspirational jewellery made from recycled glass fragments to sophisticated paper collages of complex and precise images.